postsharp/Metalama.Documentation/conceptual/Aspects/templates/template-overview.md

 # T# Templates: Overview

 T# is the template language used by Metalama.
 The syntax of T# is 100% compatible with C#.
-The difference between T# and C# is the T# compiler executes within the compiler or the IDE and generates C# code, while the C# compiler generates IL (binary) files.
+The difference between T# and C# is that the T# compiler executes within the compiler or the IDE and generates C# code, while the C# compiler generates IL (binary) files.

 ## Introduction